 Det Kolde Bord usually includes accompaniments: potato salad, other salads, cold cuts from hams, salami, roast beef etc. Desserts like fruit salad and fruit pies, as well as various cheeses may also be served.

 Sweet Danish snacks

 When craving a dessert in Copenhagen, reach for Flødeboller.
 These are round flat biscuits topped with cream or egg white beaten with sugar syrup and coated in melted chocolate.
 You can buy them from chocolatiers and bakeries in Copenhagen.

-Other popular sweet snack is Æblecake which means “apple cake” in Danish, but there’s no cake involved here.
-This dessert consists of layers of toasted, sweetened bread crumbs, applesauce and a generous dollop of whipped cream.
+Another popular sweet snack is Æblekage which means “apple cake” in Danish, but there’s no cake involved here.
+This dessert consists of layers of toasted, sweetened breadcrumbs, applesauce and a generous dollop of whipped cream.
 It’s an ideal dessert, easy to make and it tastes pretty good.

-When in Denmark you should also know Licorice (called “lakrids” in Danish) – this herb extraction is used in Denmark in sweets, desserts, cakes and cookies and in some traditional dishes.
-Try Salt lakrids – typical Danish candy and find out whether you like it as much as Danes do.
+When in Denmark you should also know Licorice (called “lakrids” in Danish) – this herb extraction is used in Denmark in sweets, desserts, cakes, and cookies and in some traditional dishes.
+Try salty lakrids – typical Danish candy and find out whether you like it as much as Danes do.